 The Hawaiian Style café was also recommended to us.
 Locals love their enormous portions of classic Hawaiian comfort food.
 There are locations in Hilo and Waimea.

-Merriman’s – Farm to table, high end dining in a cozy non-pretentious atmosphere.
-The Mai Tais are amazing.
+Merriman’s – Farm-to-table, high end dining in a cozy non-pretentious atmosphere.
+The Mai Tais are amazing here.

 Waimea Butcher Shop – Mom and pop butcher shop specializing in sustainably raised and locally sourced meat and charcuterie.
 They are a nose-to-tail operation that cuts meat to order and has an extremely high standard in quality.

 Daylight Mind Coffee – Na’auao is the Hawaiian word for enlightenment and literally translates to Daylight mind.
-This company chose their name because they say it “weaves together a love of scientific exploration with a deep respect for the wisdom and strength of its Hawaiian roots”.
+This company chose their name because they say it “weaves together a love of scientific exploration with a deep respect for the wisdom and strength of its Hawaiian roots.”
 Although they use western techniques they draw from their culture to keep themselves grounded and stay true to the land.
-They pour local Kona coffee sourced from several different farms and offer breakfast, lunch and dinner menus with a farm to table sensibility.
+They pour locally grown coffee sourced from several different farms and offer breakfast, lunch and dinner menus with a farm-to-table sensibility.